weareoutman/wangshenwei.com/src/posts/introducing-plain-blog.md

 date: 2025-01-19
 ---

-[The plain blog builder](https://weareoutman.github.io/plain-blog/) (https://github.com/weareoutman/plain-blog) which emits zero client-side JavaScript.
+[The Plain Blog builder](https://weareoutman.github.io/plain-blog/) which emits zero client-side JavaScript.
 With minimal configuration, your blog will be fast and elegant.

+Although it emits no JavaScript to the the client-side, you can composite your page layout using React components, writing content in markdown or MDX.
+So blogs built with similar tech like [Gatsby](https://www.gatsbyjs.com/) can migrate to Plain Blog with little effort.

 It's fast, both at run time and build time.
-For [my own personal blog](https://www.wangshenwei.com/), which includes a dozen of articles and about 50 images, it builds in less than 1 second.
+For [my own personal blog](https://www.wangshenwei.com/), which includes a dozen of articles and about 50 images, it builds in less than 1 second on my Mac.
+While it was using Gatsby, it would take about 30 seconds for a cold build, and 10 seconds for a warm build.

 Under the hood, it uses the Node.js native [module hooks](https://nodejs.org/docs/latest-v22.x/api/module.html#customization-hooks), as known as *node loaders*, to build all the pages.
-With module hooks, Node.js can import files other than js, such as jsx/md/css/png, actually any files including http resources.
+With module hooks, Node.js can import files other than js, such as jsx/md/css/png, actually any specifiers including http resources.
 So there are no any pack tools nor pack mechanisms involved, just several transformer tools like [MDX](https://mdxjs.com/) which supports markdown mixed with React, and [SWC](https://swc.rs/) which transforms jsx code, and [PostCSS](https://postcss.org/) which let you use tomorrow's CSS today.

-And because it uses native imports, we can use `node --watch` for development, so no watch tools nor extra confitures is needed.
+And because it uses native imports, we can use `node --watch` for development, so no watch tools nor extra configs are needed.

-The whole system is extremely simple, it just works, and you can concentrate on your content.
+The whole system is pretty simple, it just works, and you can concentrate on creating your content.

+Check the source code out on GitHub: [https://github.com/weareoutman/plain-blog](https://github.com/weareoutman/plain-blog).

+For beginners, try this template repo on Github: [https://github.com/weareoutman/plain-blog-template](https://github.com/weareoutman/plain-blog-template).

 ## When should I use it

 You want to build a website which serves static content only, includes a personal blog, a documentation site, etc.

-Actually, you can include some `<script>` tags in your customized components, which can use traditional DOM manipulation JavaScript to implement some simple interactions.
+You can include some `<script>` tags in your customized components if you have to, which can use traditional DOM manipulation JavaScript to implement some simple interactions.
 But be aware of that [React hydration](https://react.dev/reference/react-dom/client/hydrateRoot) is not supported, and likely will not be.

 ## When should I NOT use it

-You want to build a rich client-side website, which needs lots of interactions that can only be implemented by JavaScript.
+You want to build a rich client-side website, which needs lots of interactions that can only be implemented with JavaScript.

 ## Usage

+You can try this template repo on Github: [https://github.com/weareoutman/plain-blog-template](https://github.com/weareoutman/plain-blog-template), or build it from the ground up.

-By default, the plain blog recognize the following file structure by default:
+By default, the Plain Blog recognize the following file structure by default:

 ```text
 your-blog